Use ICHP template for your full paper (DOC word format). The length of the paper is 4 to 8 pages.

 Submission of abstract

 Full papers will be published in the proceeding before the conference.
-Selected papers based on the recommendation of the conference committee will be published in the MM Science Journal, which is registered in the Scopus.
+Selected papers based on the recommendation of the conference committee will be published in the MM Science Journal, which is registered in the Scopus and Web Of Science.

 English, Czech, Slovak.
 Simultaneous translating service will be available for participants.
 Papers should be written in English.